-When people discuss Polynesian sportspeople in Aotearoa doing something good, we are praised to the high heavens.
+When people discuss Polynesian sportspeople in Aotearoa New Zealand doing something good, we are praised to the high heavens.
 We are looked at as heroes and our children idolise these people.
 However when our Polynesian sporting heroes do something wrong, we are put right back into our place, especially on social media.
-The good old ‘coconut’ comments come out immediately, or my personal favourite: ‘send this one back to where they came from’.
+The “coconut” comments come out immediately, or my personal favourite: “send this one back to where they came from”.

-When our people are portrayed in the media as struggling for housing or having committed crimes we are vilified.
-No one bothers to think about why certain things may have happened or how to best help the situation, the most prominent commentary to be found through headlines and the comments section is “dumb coconuts”, “typical overstayers”, “go back to where you came from” and other fabulous variations of these racist taunts.
+When our people are portrayed in the media as struggling for housing or committing crimes we are vilified.
+No one bothers to consider the circumstances or how to best help the situation; we see comments like “dumb coconuts”, “typical over stayers”, “go back to where you came from” and other racist taunts.

 We cannot take off our skin.
 We cannot change our skin colour.

 So when people decide to paint their skin the colour of ours it is offensive.
 You can take off the paint and all of the negative connotations that come with it.